-5G protestors not to blame for fire: cops
+5G protestors not to blame for fire, say police

 • Far North cell tower attack linked to Covid-19 hoax

-But a police spokeswoman told the Herald this morning, "There were no suspicious circumstances around the fire.
+But a police spokeswoman told the Herald this morning: "There were no suspicious circumstances around the fire.
 A FENZ [Fire and Emergency] investigation has determined the fire was caused by an electrical fault."

 Anti-5G protestors are still in the frame for two other incidents, however: the destruction of a new 4G celltower in the Far North last month, just before to due to be switched on, and an arson attack on a cell site in Manurewa - whose protagonists posted a video (above) of their efforts to Facebook on Monday night (where it was shared more than 405 times and garnered 5500 views before the social network suspended the account of the person who uploaded it).